Skip to content

 Step 1: Pick the right platform

 Zoom remains the dominant choice for virtual baby showers and for good reason: high reliability, simple for non-tech-savvy guests, good video quality, and full-featured free tier for groups under 40 minutes (or get Pro for $15/month for one month and cancel).
-Alternatives:
+Here's how the platforms stack up at a glance:

 Google Meet: Better for guests who mostly use Gmail (they're already logged in).
 Slightly less reliable than Zoom for large groups.
 Free for up to 60 minutes on groups.